imtiaz3699/backend-storage-up-test/ADMIN_SETUP.md

 - Store and send `adminToken` cookie with requests
 - Handle 403 errors (redirect to admin login)

+## Password Reset Flow
+- Users trigger `POST /api/auth/forgot-password` with their email address.
+- Backend emails a time-limited reset link: `${CLIENT_URL}/reset-password?token=...`.
+- Frontend should call `GET /api/auth/reset-password/verify?token=...` when the page loads.
+- If the token is valid, show the reset form and submit `POST /api/auth/reset-password` with `{ token, password, confirmPassword }`.
+- Tokens are single-use and expire after `PASSWORD_RESET_TOKEN_EXPIRE_MINUTES` (default 30 minutes).
+- Ensure your SMTP credentials are configured so reset emails can be delivered.

 ## Example Admin Dashboard Request

 ```javascript